open-cluster-management-io/enhancements/enhancements/sig-policy/130-policy-merge-compliancetypes/README.md

 We do not forsee any increased use of resources (cpu, memory, API calls) by using these types.
 In fact, using `musthavemerge` instead of `mustonlyhave` may reduce the total number of API calls by preventing some cases of "thrashing".
+(Server-side apply could require additional API calls)

 ## Design Details